Tunetown/RoomMap/README.md

 The program is fully implemented in Java using Swing, the minimum version requirement is Java 1.8.
 A complex installation is in general not necessary:

 ### Mac OS
-For Mac OS X users (minimum is OS 10.8 Mountain Lion), there is a DMG package ready for download: https://github.com/Tunetown/RoomMap/tree/master/release/macosx/bundles
+For Mac OS X users (minimum is OS 10.8 Mountain Lion), there is a DMG package ready for [download](https://github.com/Tunetown/RoomMap/tree/master/release/macosx/bundles)
 However, also OS X users can manually start the JAR package as described for Windows users, if the DMG should not work.

 ### Windows